5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 </details>

 ## Deployment
-Please read the following sections and instructions instructions before deploying my EFI folder.
-Depending on your T530 model, the used WiFi/BT card and macOS version you want to run, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your needs.
+Please read the following instructions carefully before deploying my EFI folder.
+Depending on your T530 model, the used WiFi/BT card and macOS version you want to run, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your system.

 > [!NOTE]
 > Although this EFI *might work* with T430 and X230, is was not intended for these ThinkPad models.
 So don't misuse issue reports for support requests!